chrismembrey/ames_housing/README.md

 ![cover](https://user-images.githubusercontent.com/76961031/118164116-a1b3da00-b41a-11eb-86da-3539191a3fa7.jpeg)

 A two week project that aimed to determine which non-renovatable features had the highest impact in house price (for renovatable investment) and to predict which houses had abnormal sales so that a company may be able to detect a better deal on housing.

+The dataset ca be found on kaggle, with a data dictionary of all the variables: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data
 ---

 ## Table of Contents